 In 2015, Faulkner signed the Giving Pledge and plans to donate 99% of her lifetime’s fortune to philanthropic causes.

 1. Diane Hendricks

-In 1982, the couple established ABC Supply, specialising in a range of building materials.
-The company has now expanded to become the largest wholesale distributor in the US with over 700 stores across the country.
+In 1982, the couple established ABC Supply, specializing in a range of building materials.
+The company has now expanded to become the largest wholesale distributor in the US, with over 780 stores across the country.
 She now sits as the chairwoman of the Hendricks Holding Company, an investment and business development group financing companies across the globe.

 Whose success story of these self-made women inspired you the most?
 Join the conversation below and let us know.

 This is an updated version of an article originally published on 12 September 2019 and contains contributions by staff writer Shalie Reich.